 How To Color A Bumblebee Step by Step

-In this tutorial, we’ll show you how to use them to color in a cute little bumblebee.
+Alcohol markers are fantastic for creating vibrant images with their bold colors.
+And they just blend so smoothly, I really love using them.
+In this tutorial, I’ll show you how to use them to color in a cute little bumblebee.
 Grab your alcohol markers, and let’s get started!

 how to color a bumblebee

 For this tutorial I’m using a coloring page from the Bookworm Coloring book on Amazon.
+If you do not have this book and want to color this exact page, then here is a free printable bumblebee coloring sheet.

 Step 1: Choose Your Yellow Color for the Bee